Brain Rot: What the Science Actually Says About Your Shrinking Attention

 Theacrine, a compound structurally similar to caffeine, acts on adenosine and dopamine receptors but without the tolerance buildup that makes caffeine less effective over time.
 And methylliberine works on similar pathways with a faster onset, shown to improve mood and affect in controlled trials.

 The point isn't that any single ingredient fixes brain rot.
 It's that the neurochemistry behind it is targetable, and the right combination of compounds can support the systems that excessive screen time degrades.
-You don't have to accept that your brain is still a brain rot liability.
+You don't have to accept that scattered focus is your new normal.

 Cut Through the Fog

 Brain rot is real, measurable, and getting worse.
 But it's not permanent.
-If you're still a brain rot sufferer, take heart: the same neuroplasticity that allowed your brain to adapt to constant scrolling also allows it to adapt back, given the right inputs.
+If you're still feeling its effects, take heart: the same neuroplasticity that allowed your brain to adapt to constant scrolling also allows it to adapt back, given the right inputs.

 Roon was built around this exact problem.
 Its sublingual nootropic pouch delivers a precise stack of Caffeine (40mg), L-Theanine, Theacrine, and Methylliberine, four compounds that target the adenosine, dopamine, and GABA pathways behind brain fog.
 No nicotine.
 No jitters.
 No crash.
 Just 4 to 6 hours of sustained, clean focus.

 Your brain adapted to the scroll.
-You don't have to be still a brain rot statistic.
+It can adapt back.
 Give it something better to work with.